 BSA youth protection policies will be followed at all times.
-All adults attending camp must be current on their youth protection training and are personally responsible for being familiar with youth protection policies.
+All adults attending camp must be current on their youth protection training and be a registered adult volunteer with a background check and are personally responsible for being familiar with youth protection policies.
 This includes, but is not limited to, no one-on-one contact and respecting the privacy of youth.
 All adults are required to immediately report all violations or suspected violations of youth protection to the District Executive or Camp Director immediately, regardless of how trivial the event might seem.
 All adults are mandatory reporters, meaning that they are legally obligated to report any suspected child abuse.